QuantEcon/lecture-python-advanced/source/rst/amss3.rst

-For the short samples early in our simulated sample of  102,000 observations, fluctuations in government debt and the tax rate conceal the weak but inexorable force that the Ramsey planner puts into both series driving them toward ergodic distributions far from these early observations
+For the short samples early in our simulated sample of  102,000 observations, fluctuations in government debt and the tax rate conceal the weak but inexorable force that the Ramsey planner puts into both series driving them toward ergodic marginal distributions that are far from these early observations

 * early observations are more influenced by the initial value of the par value of government debt than by the ergodic mean of the par value of government debt

-* much later observations are more influenced by the ergodic mean and are independent of the initial value of the par value of government debt
+* much later observations are more influenced by the ergodic mean and are independent of the par value of initial government debt

 Asymptotic Mean and Rate of Convergence
 ================================================================================

-We apply the results of :cite:`BEGS1` to interpret
+We apply the results of BEGS :cite:`BEGS1` to interpret

 * the mean of the ergodic distribution of government debt

 * the rate of convergence  to the ergodic distribution from an arbitrary initial government debt

-We begin by computing  objects required by the theory of section III.i of :cite:`BEGS1`.
+We begin by computing  objects required by the theory of section III.i of BEGS :cite:`BEGS1`.

-As in :doc:`Fiscal Insurance via Fluctuating Interest Rates<amss2>`, we recall  that  :cite:`BEGS1` used a particular notation to represent what we can regard as a  generalization of the AMSS model.
+As in :doc:`Fiscal Insurance via Fluctuating Interest Rates<amss2>`, we recall  that  BEGS :cite:`BEGS1` used a particular notation to represent what we can regard as their  generalization of an AMSS model.

-We introduce some of the  :cite:`BEGS1` notation so that readers can quickly relate notation that appears in their key formulas to the notation that we have used in previous lectures :doc:`here<amss>` and :doc:`here<amss2>`.
+We introduce some of the  :cite:`BEGS1` notation so that readers can quickly relate notation that appears in key BEGS formulas to the notation that we have used in previous lectures :doc:`here<amss>` and :doc:`here<amss2>`.